Sioux Falls South Dakota

 The Big Sioux River running through Falls Park

-Gathering along the waterfront for the Downtown Riverfest
+A beautiful night to gather along the waterfront for the Downtown RiverFest

 Merriment at the summer JazzFest at Yankton Trail Park